-Linda Mason is chairman and co-founder of Bright Horizons, the largest worldwide provider of worksite child care and early education.
-Bright Horizons operates more than 750 high quality child development centers for employers in 45 states, Europe and India.
+Linda Mason currently serves as Leader-in-Residence at the Center for Public Leadership at the Harvard Kennedy School.
+Ms. Mason is chairman and co-founder of Bright Horizons, the largest worldwide provider of worksite child care and early education.
+Bright Horizons operates more than 850 high quality child development centers for employers in 45 states, Europe and India.
 Clients include Starbucks, Toyota, the United Nations, Johnson & Johnson, Boeing, Cisco Systems, Citigroup, Yale University, MIT, Duke University and UCLA among others.
 Bright Horizons also operates eight elementary schools, private and charter.
-The company employs 22,000 people and serves more than 80,000 families.
+The company employs 25,000 people and cares for more than 100,000 children.
 Bright Horizons is partnering with First Lady Michelle Obama on her national child anti-obesity campaign.

 Ms. Mason is the author of "The Working Mother’s Guide to Life," published in November 2002 by Random House.
 She has written and spoken broadly on early education and the issues of corporate work/life policies and challenges, including participating on White House work/life panels and initiatives during the Clinton administration.